As you discover more about Christendom, you’ll see why the Newman Guide to Choosing a Catholic College says:

 - The College, in its daily life, also shows a deep commitment to the Sacraments and sacramentals of the Church: Daily Mass, Daily Adoration, Daily Confession, Daily Rosary, Daily Evening and Morning Prayer are offered.

 - We are attempting to help rebuild Christendom, that is, a time in history when the culture was inspired by the Gospel and the teaching of the Church.
 We celebrate the traditions of the Church and enjoy the many liturgical and cultural feasts of the Catholic Church and her rich heritage, even cancelling classes each year on the Solemnity of All Saints (November 1st) and the Solemnity of the Immaculate Conception (December 8th).

 - Beautifully celebrated liturgies are a trademark of Christendom.
-Gregorian chant, polyphony, traditional choir, incense, Novus Ordo Latin Masses, traditional hymns, Eucharistic and Marian processions are all part of this tradition.
+Gregorian chant, polyphony, traditional choir, incense, Novus Ordo Latin Masses as well as the Extraordinary Form, traditional hymns, Eucharistic and Marian processions are all part of this tradition.

 - Students are given ample opportunity to take part in corporal and spiritual works of mercy, both on and off-campus.

 - Catholicism is not simply a religion and theology is not merely a class one takes at college.
 It involves an openness to the True, the Good, and the Beautiful, wherever found.
 We believe that Catholicism is a way of life and on our campus, it is the “air that we breathe.”
 Catholicism, joyfully lived in fidelity to Christ and His Church, affects everything that we do here, from our Commencement speakers to our student clubs, from our curriculum to our Masses.